nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user has the application launched with at least 1 tutor added.

 Step 2.
-The user executes `list-s` to view all added tutors.
+The user executes `list-t` to view all added tutors.

 Step 3.
 The user executes `edit-t 1 n/John Doe` to edit the first tutor's name in the list of tutors displayed.
 The command is parsed in AddressBookParser.